-The future impact of the COVID-19 pandemic on our business and results of operations is unknown and will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration and severity of the COVID-19 pandemic, the effectiveness of the distribution of vaccines, and any additional preventative and protective actions that governments, or we or our customers, may direct, which may result in an extended period of continued business disruption and reduced operations.
-While our overall business and revenue since the onset of the pandemic were not materially adversely impacted, our customers, particularly those in the retail sector, have been significantly impacted by COVID-19 and our results of operations during 2020 and through June 30, 2021 are not necessarily indicative of results to be expected in the remainder of 2021 in light of the uncertainties surrounding the impact of COVID-19 pandemic on many of our customers.
+The future impact of the COVID-19 pandemic on our business and results of operations is unknown and will depend on future developments, which fluctuate and are highly uncertain and cannot be predicted with confidence, including the duration and severity of the COVID-19 pandemic, the effectiveness of vaccines and vaccination rates, and additional preventative and protective actions that governments, or we or our customers, may implement, which may result in an extended period of continued business disruption and reduced operations.
+While our overall business and revenue since the onset of the pandemic have not been materially adversely impacted, certain of our customers, particularly those in the retail sector, have been significantly impacted by COVID-19 and the pandemic has contributed to disruptions in supply chains and labor shortages across industries, and therefore our results of operations during 2020 and through September 30, 2021 are not necessarily indicative of results to be expected in the remainder of 2021 in light of the uncertainties surrounding the impact of COVID-19 pandemic on many of our customers.
+Although our results of operations were not materially adversely impacted, we have experienced supplier shipment delays due to a supply chain and logistic challenges resulting in delays in revenue recognition.